The Canadian Special Air Service Company

 It was decided by army head quarters (sic) in Ottawa to have three regular force infantry battalions of the Royal Canadian Regiment, Princess Patricia’s Canadian Light Infantry and the Royal 22e Regiment, form the mobile striking force.
 The S.A.S. badges are commemorative souvenirs and are considered collectibles.”

-To assist collectors and provide a reference for the future, I purchased a complete set from Dr. Bill Windrum who has since passed away.
+To assist collectors and provide a reference for the future, I purchased a complete set of Canadian SAS Association insignia from Dr. Bill Windrum who has since passed away.
+Dr. Windrum was an advanced collector of special units knives and insignia.
+A Canadian, he had served in the US 511th Parachute Infantry Regiment in the Occupation of Japan.

 Cap badges (unofficial, created by Association long after the unit was disbandment)